Galvez121/My-version-of-The-Big-of-Small-Python-Project/README.md

 I will contain my versions of the projects of the book.

-LIST:
+My Version of Some Projects:

-  My Version       Book's Version crazy_vowels ->  Bagels.py
+  crazy_vowels ->  Bagels.py